vncntstlm/gitActivity/README.md

 6. Resolve merge conflicts
     1. If you are the first person to push, then the change you made will be made in the respository.
 You can check this by going to github.com to see what is in your repo
+    <br><b>OR</b>

     2. If you are not the first, then you will have to resolve merge conflicts.
-You will see something similar to this:
+In the command line, you will see a message stating that there is a conflict and must be resolved.
+When you open the file, you will see something similar to this:
         ```text
            <<<<<<< HEAD
            Foo